 Perito Moreno Glacier is located in the southern region of Patagonia in Los Glaciares National Park.

 The closest town to Perito Moreno Glacier is El Calafate.
-El Calafate is a small touristic town is located only 80km from the glacier and is the best place to stay to visit Perito Moreno.
+El Calafate is a small touristic town is located only 80 km (50 mi) from the glacier and is the best place to stay to visit Perito Moreno.
 Besides visiting the glacier, there are lots of fun things to do in El Calafate and I recommend spending a couple of nights there to take it all in.

-Despite what the name suggests, the town called “Perito Moreno” is located 370 miles north of the glacier and is not at all a good place to base yourself to explore the glacier.
+Despite what the name suggests, the town called “Perito Moreno” is located 595 kilometers (370 miles) north of the glacier and is not at all a good place to base yourself to explore the glacier.

 Getting to El Calafate

 To first step to getting to Perito Moreno Glacier is to get yourself to the town of El Calafate.
-El Calafate is easily reach by bus from the neighbouring towns of El Chalten, Argentina or Puerto Natales, Chile.
+El Calafate is easily reached by bus from the neighboring towns of El Chalten, Argentina, or Puerto Natales, Chile.

-Both bus routes are common and although I recommend booking your ticket in advance during peak season (November to March) you should have plenty of choice when it comes to departure times.
+Both bus routes are common and although I recommend booking your ticket in advance during peak season (November to March) you should have plenty of choices when it comes to departure times.